The Collective Soul and Unconscious: Chapter One

-The Collective Soul and Unconscious: Chapter One (stylized in lower-case) is the second extended play by the South Korean girl group Billlie.
-It was released on February 23, 2022 by Mystic Story and distributed by Kakao Entertainment.
-The physical album is available in two versions as "Soul" and "Unconscious".The EP is produced by Han Peacedelic Jungsu and it is primarily a pop record with influences of bass house, jazz, alternative R&B, post-trip hop and synth-pop.
+The Collective Soul and Unconscious: Chapter One (stylized in lower-case) is the second EP by South Korean girl group Billlie.
+It was released on February 23, 2022, by Mystic Story and distributed by Kakao Entertainment.
+The physical album is available in two versions as Soul and Unconscious.The EP is produced by Han Peacedelic Jungsu and is primarily a pop record, with bass house, jazz, alternative R&B, post-trip hop, and synth-pop influences.

 Background and release

 On January 27, 2022, Mystic Story confirmed all the reports that Billlie is preparing for a new and a speedy release, slated for a late-February release.
 A teaser posted on February 11 revealed the EP and the lead single "GingaMingaYo" would be released on February 23.
 The album was officially released on 23 February.
 It was scheduled to have a showcase on the day of the release but since 3 members, namely Siyoon, Haram, and Tsuki was diagnosed with COVID-19, the showcase was cancelled.